-The maximum amount of the annual fixed remuneration for this item is EUR 82,500 per director annually.
+The maximum amount of the annual fixed remuneration for this item is 82,500 euros gross per director annually.

 Any remuneration that a director may receive in cash or in kind from the Company or its Group as an employee will be deducted from this amount, with the understanding that this discount will not apply to what is received as executive director.